infectrs/windmousego/README.md

 # windmousego
-Go Version of the WindMouse library
+Implementation of WindMouse in Golang

 ## Installation